-Secure Electronic Transaction or SET is a system which ensures security and integrity of electronic transactions done using credit cards in a scenario.
-SET is not some system that enables payment but it is a security protocol applied on those payments.
-It uses different encryption and hashing techniques to secure payments over internet done through credit cards.
-SET protocol was supported in development by major organizations like Visa, Mastercard, Microsoft which provided its Secure Transaction Technology (STT) and NetScape which provided technology of Secure Socket Layer (SSL).
+Secure Electronic Transaction or SET is a system that ensures the security and integrity of electronic transactions done using credit cards in a scenario.
+SET is not some system that enables payment but it is a security protocol applied to those payments.
+It uses different encryption and hashing techniques to secure payments over the internet done through credit cards.
+The SET protocol was supported in development by major organizations like Visa, Mastercard, and Microsoft which provided its Secure Transaction Technology (STT), and Netscape which provided the technology of Secure Socket Layer (SSL).

-SET protocol restricts revealing of credit card details to merchants thus keeping hackers and thieves at bay.
-SET protocol includes Certification Authorities for making use of standard Digital Certificates like X.509 Certificate.
+SET protocol restricts the revealing of credit card details to merchants thus keeping hackers and thieves at bay.
+The SET protocol includes Certification Authorities for making use of standard Digital Certificates like X.509 Certificate.

-Before discussing SET further, let’s see a general scenario of electronic transaction, which includes client, payment gateway, client financial institution, merchant and merchant financial institution.
+Before discussing SET further, let’s see a general scenario of electronic transactions, which includes client, payment gateway, client financial institution, merchant, and merchant financial institution.

-SET protocol has some requirements to meet, some of the important requirements are :
+Requirements in SET: The SET protocol has some requirements to meet, some of the important requirements are:

-- It has to provide mutual authentication i.e., customer (or cardholder) authentication by confirming if the customer is intended user or not and merchant authentication.
+- It has to provide mutual authentication i.e., customer (or cardholder) authentication by confirming if the customer is an intended user or not, and merchant authentication.

 - It has to keep the PI (Payment Information) and OI (Order Information) confidential by appropriate encryptions.

 - It has to be resistive against message modifications i.e., no changes should be allowed in the content being transmitted.

 - SET also needs to provide interoperability and make use of the best security mechanisms.